Frequently Asked Questions about Brooklyn Collaborative (15K448)

 What is your admissions criteria?

 For grade 6, all students who rank us are invited in for an interview.
-For grade 9, we are limited unscreened – priority goes first to our continuing 8th graders and then to students who attend an open house.
+For grade 9, we are limited unscreened – priority goes first to our continuing 8th graders.

 How many seats are available for grade 6?
 How about grade 9?

 There are 90 seats available for grade 6.
 Approximately 24 of these are reserved for students with IEPs.
-Because the majority of our 8th graders continue with us into 9th grade, there are usually only about 25 seats available for new 9th graders.
+Because the majority of our 8th graders continue with us into 9th grade, there are usually about 30 seats available for new 9th graders.

 How do you get to your school on public transportation?